NixOS Containers

 complicated when you need HTTPD to have write privileges.

-When you create and run a NixOS container like mdbook-host
+When you create and run a NixOS container like mdbook-host.
+NixOS stores the

 container’s root filesystem and related container state data under: